enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 {{< /caution >}}

 {{< caution >}}
-Running mixed API server versions with some servers at v1.27 and others at v1.28 with the `--feature-gates=KMSv2KDF=true` flag set is not supported and will result in data loss.
+Running mixed API server versions with some servers at v1.27, and others at v1.28 _with the `KMSv2KDF` feature gate enabled_  is **not supported** - and is likely to result in data loss.
 {{< /caution >}}

 <!-- steps -->